isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-fleas-in-carpet/index.md

 layout: post
 ---

-If youve got a furry pet at home, its likely that your carpet is [infected with [fleas](https: //pestpolicy. com/getting-rid-of-fleas-in-the-carpet/)](https: //entomology. ca. uky. edu/ef602).
+If youve got a furry pet at home, its likely that your carpet is [infected with [fleas](https://pestpolicy.com/getting-rid-of-fleas-in-the-carpet/)](https://entomology.ca. uky. edu/ef602).
 Well tell you how to get rid of the fleas in your carpet.

-Weve carried out the research so that you dont have to, and well share with you the most effective tips and techniques that you can use to ensure that your carpets are [flea](https: //pestpolicy. com/how-to-get-rid-of-flea-eggs-on-cats/)-free. **Its best for both you and your pet that you eliminate fleas from your carpet as soon as possible.
+Weve carried out the research so that you dont have to, and well share with you the most effective tips and techniques that you can use to ensure that your carpets are [flea](https://pestpolicy.com/how-to-get-rid-of-flea-eggs-on-cats/)-free. **Its best for both you and your pet that you eliminate fleas from your carpet as soon as possible.

 To get rid of fleas, you just need to follow any of these three simple methods: ** - **Thoroughly vacuum the carpet** - **Steam clean the carpet** - **Treat your carpet using flea killers** [caption id="attachment_2200" align="aligncenter" width="640"]